sp18-interns/yash-intern/22-April-2022/README.md

 ### Assignment

 - Updated check_quadrant method of Point class with conditions for point object at X or Y axis.
+- Added distance_from method to calcluate distance between points.

 ### Doubts